automation-agent-ai/RAG-ML-Trading-Agent/docs/OPTIMIZED_WORKFLOW.md

 ### 11. Train ML Models with 3-Stage Pipeline

-Train ML models using the proper 3-stage approach as described in your conversation:
+Train ML models using the proper 3-stage approach:

 #### The 3-Stage ML Pipeline